Elevator / Escalator Accidents

 - Workers or others falling down open shafts

-Escalators can cause serious injuries or death if they are not properly built or maintained.
+Escalators can cause serious injuries or death if they are not properly built or maintained, as the elevator accident attorneys at our Fort Lauderdale firm understand.
 Some common issues:

 - Missing teeth on the escalator track